dmbarbour/glas/docs/GlasCLI.md

             # rewrites to
         glas --run glas-cli-opname -- a b c

-This feature combines nicely with *staged* applications.
-A staged application can browse the module system and select or construct another application based on given arguments.
-Effectively, user-defined operations become command line languages, consistent with user-defined file extensions in modules.
+When this syntactic sugar is combined with *Staged Applications* (see below), we can effectively support user-defined command line languages.

-To better support command line languages, runtime configuration parameters (such as memory quotas or GC tuning) are not directly provided through command line arguments.
-Instead, such parameters may be provided via configuration, environment variables, or annotations.
-Indirectly, a staged application can arrange annotations on the returned application based on arguments.
+To keep the command line clean, runtime configuration parameters (e.g. memory and GC tuning) are represented in a configuration file instead of on the command line.
+There are simple conventions to support options specific to an application or class of applications.

-Aside from '--run' the glas command line interface may define other built-in operations.
-But the intention is that most logic should be represented in the glas module system and not the command line executable.

 ## ModuleRef

 A ModuleRef is a string that uniquely identifies a module.
-Initially, this may be a global module or a filename.
+Initially, this may be a global module or a file path.

         global-module
         ./FilePath

-A FilePath is recognized by containing a directory separator (such as '/').
-The glas command line interface will attempt to interpret any file or folder as a module, if requested.
-Otherwise, we'll search the configured distribution for a global module of the given name.
-Eventually, we might extend these options with URIs, but I think there isn't a strong use case.
+A FilePath is heuristically recognized by containing a directory separator (such as '/').
+The glas command line interface will attempt to interpret any file or folder as a module, as requested.
+Otherwise, we'll search for a global module of the given name.

 ## Configuration

-All relevant configuration information is centralized to a profile, a ".prof" file.
-The `GLAS_PROFILE` environment variable can select the active configuration.
-If unspecified, GLAS_PROFILE will be set to an OS-specific default such as `"~/.config/glas/default.prof"` in Linux or `"%AppData%\glas\default.prof"` in Windows.
+Most configuration information will be centralized to a ".prof" file.
+This file may be selected by the `GLAS_PROFILE` environment variable, but has an OS-specific default such as `"~/.config/glas/default.prof"` in Linux or `"%AppData%\glas\default.prof"` in Windows.
+I propose a lightweight [text tree syntax](TextTree.md) to express this profile.

-Minimally, the active distribution must be configured.
-I propose to initially use the [text tree syntax](TextTree.md) to express a filesystem search path where each directory contains global modules as subfolders.
-Any local paths are relative to the profile.
-Later we might allow logically renaming modules, reference to DVCS repositories, and separate ".dist" files.
+A minimal configuration must specify a distribution.
+Initially, we'll support a simple filesystem search path, with local paths relative to the profile.
+Every global module must be represented as a subfolder within this path.
+In case of ambiguity, the first path 'wins'.

         dist
             dir Directory1
             dir Directory2
             ...

+I intend to eventually support reference to remote repositories, multiple inheritance with separate ".dist" files, and [namespace operations](ExtensibleNamespaces.md).

-Aside from distribution, the profile will eventually support sections for logging, storage, app config, proxy compilers, content delivery networks, etc..
-Ultimately, the profile is relatively ad-hoc: specific to the glas executable, subject to experimentation, deprecation, de-facto standardization.
-Users should receive a warning if a profile includes unrecognized or deprecated entries.
+The profile will eventually support sections for logging, storage, app config, proxy compilers, content delivery networks, variables, etc..
+Ultimately, the profile is relatively ad-hoc, specific to the glas executable and subject to deprecation and de-facto standardization.
+Users should receive a warning when a profile includes unrecognized or deprecated entries.

+### Application Specific Configuration

+Some runtime options such as GC tuning or logging might vary across apps.
+To support this, I propose to define subconfigurations within the profile.
+These are labeled arbitrarily, e.g. 'server', 'game', 'myapp.mydomain.com'.
+Applications may define a 'runtime-config' method which specifies a sequence of subconfigurations to apply.
+A default configuration is applied first.

+This allows apps to tune runtime configurations based on their role or a unique application name, without knowing too much about the details.
+Though, it is feasible to extend 'runtime-config' to also support details.

 ### Distribution Files?
 Defer.